exAspArk/bemi/README.md

 ## Architecture

 Bemi is designed to be lightweight and simple to use by default.
-It can run in memory or use PostgreSQL, MySQL, and SQLite.
+It can run by using  PostgreSQL, MySQL, or SQLite.

 ```
          /‾‾‾\